nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: ClassMATE User Guide
 ---

+# ClassMATE User Guide

 Are you having trouble with administrative work as a CS2101 tutor?
-Does current tools like Excel sheets or the pen and paper cause a lot of pain when trying to organize and search for students or recording class participation?
+Do current tools like Excel sheets or the pen and paper cause a lot of pain when trying to organize and search for students or recording class participation?
 Could there be a way to streamline this process while providing you a better way to visualise the information?
 Well, ClassMATE has it all covered!

-ClassMATE is a **desktop app designed for you to manage student contacts and organize them into their tutorial classes and groups neatly, as well as recording of students' class participation without much hassle.
-Having both a Command Line Interface** [(CLI)](#Glossary) and a Graphical User Interface [(GUI)](#Glossary), it saves you time on your CS2101 administrative work while providing a pleasant experience at the same time.
+**ClassMATE** is a **desktop app designed for you to manage student contacts and organize them into their tutorial classes and groups neatly, as well as recording of students' class participation without much hassle.
+Having both a Command Line Interface** (CLI) and a **Graphical User Interface** (GUI), it saves you time on your CS2101 administrative work while providing a pleasant experience at the same time.

 This user guide for ClassMATE will teach you how to:
 * Create students, classes and groups